Katy Jurado: 1970–2002: Later years

 In the next years, Jurado alternated her work between Hollywood and Mexico.
 In 1970, she filmed The Bridge in the Jungle opposite John Huston.
 In 1973, she appeared in Pat Garrett and Billy the Kid, directed by Sam Peckinpah.

-Jurado received one of her better dramatic roles in the third of the three short stories comprising the Mexican film Fé, Esperanza y Caridad (1973).
-Directed by Jorge Fons, Jurado was cast as a lower-class woman who suffers a series of bureaucratic abuses as she tries to claim the remains of her dead husband.
+Jurado received one of her better dramatic roles in the last of the three short stories comprising the Mexican film Fé, Esperanza y Caridad (1973).
+Directed by Jorge Fons, Jurado was cast as a lower-class woman, who suffers a series of bureaucratic abuses as she tries to claim the remains of her dead husband.
 For this performance, she won the Ariel Award for Best Actress, her second Silver Ariel Award of the Mexican Cinema.
 In the same year, Jurado starred on Broadway again in the Tennessee Williams play The Red Devil Battery Sign with Anthony Quinn and Claire Bloom.

-In 1974, Jurado appeared in the American film Once Upon a Scoundrel (1974) opposite the comedian Zero Mostel.
+In 1974, Jurado appeared in the American film Once Upon a Scoundrel (1974) opposite comedian Zero Mostel.
 In 1975, she participated in the Mexican film Los albañiles, again directed by Jorge Fons.
 The film was awarded the Golden Bear of the Berlinale 1975.
 In 1976, she played the role of Chuchupe in the film Pantaleón y Las Visitadoras, an adaptation of the novel Captain Pantoja and the Special Service by Mario Vargas Llosa, who also directed the film.
 However, the filming of this movie turned into a disaster due to the differences between Jurado and Vargas Llosa.
 Vargas Llosa fired Jurado from the film, and she sued him legally.

 In 1978, she played a small role in the film The Children of Sanchez, where she shares credits with Anthony Quinn and Dolores del Río.
 In 1980, Jurado filmed La Seducción, directed by Arturo Ripstein, for which she was nominated for another Ariel Award for Best Actress.

-In 1981, her son Victor Hugo died in an accident on a highway near Monterrey while she was filming a movie in Mexico City.
+In 1981, her son Victor Hugo died in an accident on a highway near Monterrey while she was filming a movie Barrio de campeones in Mexico City.
 This tragedy plunged her into a deep depression that she could never overcome and led her to abandon her acting career for a few years.
 In 1984, John Huston convinced her to resume her career as an actress.
 She acted in Huston's film Under the Volcano.
 In the same year, she co-starred in the short-lived television series a.k.a.
 Pablo, a sitcom with Paul Rodriguez.

 In the 1990s, Jurado appeared in two Mexican telenovelas.
 In 1998, she completed a Spanish-language film for director Arturo Ripstein titled El Evangelio de las Maravillas.
 She won her second Ariel Award for Best Supporting Actress for this role.

 Jurado had a cameo in the film The Hi-Lo Country (1998) by Stephen Frears, who called her his "lucky charm" for his first Western.

 In 2002, she made her final film appearance in Un secreto de Esperanza.
 The film was released posthumously.

+Jurado appeared in a musical revue presented at the Teatro Tívoli (Mexico City) in Mexico City.